Eat & Drink

 Since opening in 2021, Bangkok Nights has become a Beaumont Street hotspot for authentic Thai food in an atmospheric space.
 You'll feel transported to Thailand with the dedicated street food menu, featuring dishes like boat noodle soup and khao kha moo.

-Where: 37 Beaumont St, Hamilton
+Where: 37 Beaumont St

 where to eat and drink in hamilton